 Hardiness Zone: 3 to 8 USDA Zone Map

 Notes: Purple Coneflower is well-known and loved, with a long-blooming season, a bit short-lived, but so nice, worth replanting every so many years.

-Native to VT, NY MA, CT, Mid-Atlantic, Mid-West and Southern US: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).
+Introduced and naturalized in VT, NY MA, CT, native to much of Mid-West and Southern US, though rare in many states: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).